The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Results and Discussion

-To address our third research question, we analyze students' perceptions across the different intervention groups.
-This analysis is based on the presurvey and postsurvey questions with data collected using a $5$-point Likert scale.
-In Figure~\ref{fig.demographics.skillchange.post}, we analyzed students' perceived change in interest and change in programming skill obtained by comparing the differences in presurvey and postsurvey responses.
-Additionally, in Figure~\ref{fig.demographics.enjoyment.post}, we assessed students' perception about enjoyment of the curriculum and new skills acquisition.
-Figure~\ref{fig:demographics.post.age} presents the analysis of curriculum enjoyment and perceived new skill acquisition, aggregated by students' age group (younger vs. older).
+\looseness-1To address RQ3, we analyze students' perceptions across the different feedback groups, based on presurvey and postsurvey responses on a $5$-point Likert scale.
+We first examine students' perceived change in programming skill and interest, measured as the difference between pre- and postsurvey responses.
+The results are presented in Figure~\ref{fig.demographics.skillchange.post}.
+The \adaptquiz{} group reported a slightly greater increase in both compared to the other groups.

-The \adaptquiz{} group reported slightly greater increase in perceived interest and programming skill.
-Regarding the curriculum enjoyment, all intervention methods were perceived positively with over $78\%$ of students indicating they found the curriculum ``somewhat'' or ``a lot'' enjoyable, compared to $63\%$ in the \nohint{} control -- these results tend toward significance for all methods w.r.t. \nohint{} with $p < 0.02$.
-When specifically looking into the data for younger students in grades 4–5, they reported even higher levels of enjoyment for quiz-based methods (over $80\%$), in contrast to \codeedit{} (about $76\%$) and \nohint{} control (about $64\%$).
-Regarding the new skills acquisition, a greater proportion of students in the \planquiz{} group reported gaining new skills, with $73\%$ indicating ``somewhat'' or ``a lot'' of skill gain compared to $67\%$ in the \nohint{} control.
-Conversely, the \codeedit{} group had the highest proportion of students who reported not gaining new skills, with $11\%$ indicating ``not at all''.